The 300+ best Black Friday 2022 deals to shop now | CNN Underscored

 • Paravel: Shop Oprah-approved luggage, backpacks and more and get 20% off orders over $100 with code GIFTING20, now through Dec.
 15.

 • State Bags: Now through Nov.
-28 get 25% off sitewide plus free personalization.
+28 get 25% off sitewide plus free personalization with code BF2022.

 Save on toys, clothes, baby monitors and more